Myths Vs. Facts – The Paper and Packaging Industry is Destroying Forests (1 of 8)

 We all want to be environmentally sensitive, and yet there are some myths that have grown up like bacteria in a broken refrigerator that have given print and mail a bad smell.
 We’d like to wipe those moldy shelves clean and in doing so, take a healthy look at what is actually happening in today’s print and mail industry.

 First, let’s acknowledge that the internet has changed the way we communicate forever.
-Texting, scanning, replying by email, paying eBills and responding to time-critical inquiries have given us all advantages our parents’ generation never dreamed of.
+Texting, scanning, replying to email, paying eBills and responding to time-critical inquiries have given us all advantages our parents’ generation never dreamed of.
 This is not about rolling back the calendar and saying, ‘Those were the good ‘ole days.’
 We now have a multitude of communication channel choices, and most of us use multiple modes every day in our increasingly high-tech lives.

 This series is going to take some popular myths, which have almost become like urban legends and give you some mind-bending truth to throw back at your friends.